-However, in some situations, your employer’s demand that you sign an arbitration clause may be retaliatory.
+In some situations, your employer’s demand that you sign an arbitration clause itself may be retaliatory.
 For instance, if you have complained about illegal conduct and your employer then forces an arbitration clause upon you, under threat of termination, this is arguably retaliatory.
 This is especially true if some employees are not required to sign arbitration clauses or are not threatened with termination.

 If you have very good claims, it may be advisable to resign rather than signing an arbitration clause.
 This is a fact-specific judgment and, given the very high stakes (your job), you should consult with a well-qualified employment attorney before making a decision about what to do.

 At King & Siegel LLP, we have helped hundreds of workers hold employers accountable through legal actions.
 If your employer has stolen wages, wrongfully terminated you, or violated other anti-discrimination laws, our attorneys are here to help.